 People who have been victims of gaslighting often develop passive styles of communication, meaning that they work to avoid conflict and arguments with other people, even when doing so minimizes their own feelings, wants or needs.
 They become quick to agree and consent with the other person to avoid making them upset or abusive.

 Even if they were confident before the relationship, victims of gaslighting will often develop the belief that they are inadequate, bad, weak, defective or “not good enough” in some way.
-These messages are often reinforced by the way the other person talks to them and treats them.
-Self esteem can plummet.
+These messages are often reinforced by the way the other person talks to them and treats them, causing their self-esteem to plummet.

 Loss of Identity